 During this time, his love of the studio was exceeded only by love for his two children, who were and remained the light of his life.

 Much of the music Walter produced during this period was recorded at "Hyperbolic Sound", the studio he built on the slopes of Maui's dormant Haleakala volcano.
 It was here that he began recording the tracks that would eventually come to comprise his debut solo album 11 Tracks of Whack (1994), having noticed that artists had more fun than producers.
-New York Times critic Jon Pareles spoke for many fans when he opined that "Fifteen years later, we find out who put the edge into Steely Dan.
+New York Times critic Jon Pareles spoke for many when he opined that "Fifteen years later, we find out who put the edge into Steely Dan.
 It was Walter Becker...On his first solo album, "11 Tracks of Whack," Becker brings back everything fans cherished about Steely Dan."

-Having traded production credits on their intervening solo efforts, Becker returned to the studio with Fagen, and in 2000 Steely Dan released the multi-Grammy winner (including Album of the Year) Two Against Nature, then producing its acclaimed follow-up, Everything Must Go in 2003.
+Having traded production credits on their intervening solo efforts, Becker returned to the studio with Fagen, and in 2000 Steely Dan released the multi-Grammy winner (including Album of the Year) Two Against Nature, next producing its acclaimed follow-up, Everything Must Go in 2003.
 They received The ASCAP Founder's Award in 2000 and were inducted into the Rock & Roll Hall of Fame in 2001.

 In 2008 Walter Becker released his long awaited sophomore solo album.
-Produced and co-written by Larry Klein, Circus Money, became an instant classic among critics and fans alike.
-Critics described the album as "melodic, funky and as smart as you like" (John Bungey, The Times), "immaculately played, produced and conceived" (Neil McKay, Belfast Telegraph), and "a joy to behold - great understated singing, ultra-tight reggae bass & drums grooves, and tunes so beautifully arch they'd make you cry if you weren't laughing at the lyrics" (Paul Zolo, American Songwriter).
+Produced by and co-written with Larry Klein, Circus Money, became an instant classic among critics and fans alike.
+Reviewers described the album as "melodic, funky and as smart as you like" (John Bungey, The Times), "immaculately played, produced and conceived" (Neil McKay, Belfast Telegraph), and "a joy to behold - great understated singing, ultra-tight reggae bass & drums grooves, and tunes so beautifully arch they'd make you cry if you weren't laughing at the lyrics" (Paul Zolo, American Songwriter).
 Elysa Gardner of USA Today asked, "Who says that they don't make pop music for grownups anymore?"

 The tsunami of tributes and remembrances that have followed Walter's passing has been deeply moving.
 I would... not have predicted anything close to the depth and breadth of public expressions from those whose lives were enriched by Walter -- by his talent, his kindness, and his skill at inspiring some wicked fun.